Priority Preferences for Subsequent Enrollment Periods

 Proposed Attendance list:

 Each year Compass Public Charter School will maintain a proposed attendance list containing the names of all prospective students on whose behalf a timely request for admission was received, separated by grade level.
 The proposed attendance list will contain columns next to the name of each student, in which Compass will designate admission preferences applicable to each prospective student.
-The columns will designate “A” for returning preference; “B” for founders preference; “C” for sibling preference, with a corresponding cross-reference to each of the siblings of the prospective student; “D” for transfer students from other qualifying charter schools; “E” for attendance area preference; and “F” column for students outside of the attendance area.
+The columns will designate “A” for returning preference; “B” for founders preference; “C” for sibling preference, with a corresponding cross-reference to each of the siblings of the prospective student; “D” for attendance area preference; and “E” column for students outside of the attendance area.

 Equitable Selection Process:

 If the initial capacity of Compass Public Charter School is insufficient to enroll all prospective students, or if capacity is insufficient to enroll all prospective students in subsequent school years, then Compass will determine who will be offered admission to Compass by conducting a fair and equitable selection process.
 That process will use a randomized method for identifying the draw order for the grades and for all student applications.
 The method will be transparent and follow a clearly defined process.
 Compass will be using the randomized method in an effort to increase the accuracy of the data and reduce the amount of time required to perform the lottery.

 The names of the persons in highest order on the final selection list will have the highest priority for admission to Compass Public Charter School in that grade, and will be offered admission to Compass Public Charter School in such grade until all seats for that grade are filled.

 Notification and Acceptance Process: